-Design thinking is helpful during apps development process to ensure proper UE and, consequently, the emanating advantages via encouraging continual user-friendly experience throughout the whole apps life process.
+Design thinking is helpful during the apps development process to ensure proper UX and, consequently, the emanating advantages via encouraging continual user-friendly experience throughout the whole app's lifecycle.

 The concept of design thinking is actively supplementing the knowledge of IT experts and businesses.
-Just a while ago this method was primarily associated with commercial-scale product design development.
-Nevertheless, not long ago the companies figured out that in order to come forward under tough struggle among the competitors, they need to concentrate on user experience improvement when applying client-oriented software products in the customer-journey process.
-Design thinking provides the appropriate UE when using apps that in turn, delivers the obvious values due to the customer-oriented continued nature within the complete apps development process.
+Just a while ago, this method was primarily associated with commercial-scale product design development.
+Nevertheless, not long ago, the companies figured out that to come forward under tough struggle among the competitors, they need to concentrate on user experience improvement when applying client-oriented software products in the customer-journey process.
+Design thinking provides the appropriate UE when using apps that, in turn, delivers the obvious values due to the customer-oriented continued nature within the complete apps development process.

-A broad range of reasons can be found to use design thinking method in apps development comprising its ability to be sympathetic to the user, provide analysis and forecasts, create new concepts and conduct the assessment.
-Below the potential of prototyping approach will be explored and summarized.
+A broad range of reasons can be found to use the design thinking method in apps development, comprising its ability to be sympathetic to the user, provide analysis and forecasts, create new concepts and conduct the assessment.
+Below the potential of the prototyping approach will be explored and summarized.

 Hold off on getting rid of prototype

-As long as the widespread opinion is that prototypes play the interim role and definitely have to be changed by the improved version, you shouldn’t consider prototype as a certainly fallible piece of work.
-Indeed, the prototype may still preserve some crude features but it would be much better if it becomes an integral basis of future commercial-scale product than being just thrown away after evaluation.
+As long as the widespread opinion is that prototypes play the interim role and have to be changed by the improved version, you shouldn’t consider the prototype as a certainly fallible piece of work.
+Indeed, the prototype may still preserve some crude features.
+Still, it would be much better if it becomes an integral basis of the future commercial-scale product than being just thrown away after evaluation.
 When you present a prototype to the audience, it helps to save a significant amount of time and resources in case of theoretical miscalculations or discovery of undetected trend that affects the product’s quality.
-The point is a vendor has to pay more attention to verification procedures and quality parameters elaboration instead of immediate transfer of the workforce and financial funds to completely different solution development.
+The point is a vendor has to pay more attention to verification procedures and quality parameters elaboration instead of the immediate transfer of the workforce and financial funds to completely different solution development.

-There is the solid potential of interaction between LCDPs and design thinking method.
-LCDPs make use of viewable “what you see is what you get” approaches which are perfectly compatible with deploying compact multifunctional groups of developers, or independent developers, in order to perpetually create and produce the apps including prototyping in process.
+There is solid potential for interaction between LCDPs and the design thinking method.
+LCDPs make use of viewable “what you see is what you get” approaches which are perfectly compatible with deploying compact multifunctional groups of developers, or independent developers, to perpetually create and produce the apps including prototyping in process.

-Pertaining to design thinking, developers and IT experts can take advantage of LCDPs for accelerating the process of building operational prototypes for solutions verification.
-Combining various multiple application patterns, operational elements and thoroughly mastered user interface details, a developer is able to start collecting screens, organizing apps logic and accentuating data mockups avoiding the necessity to back to square one.
+Developers and IT experts can take advantage of LCDPs for accelerating the process of building operational prototypes for solutions verification.
+Combining various multiple application patterns, operational elements, and thoroughly mastered user interface details, a developer can start collecting screens, organizing apps logic, and accentuating data mockups avoiding the necessity to back to square one.
 When the prototype is prepared to be presented to the audience, it can be easily distributed to different devices such as a personal computer or smartphone.
-In turn, the developers can react with their comments or proposals using inbuilt adapter immediately to the development space that is crucial for ensuring the apps generation process is continuous and fast.
+In turn, the developers can react with their comments or proposals using an inbuilt adapter immediately to the development space that is crucial for ensuring the apps generation process is continuous and fast.

 Deployment of low-code platforms allows building expendable prototypes that are as fast and simple as exploiting regular prototyping instruments.
-Basically, a lot of prototypes won’t be marked according to clients’ responses.
-Though such mockups can be disposed without wasting too many funds and resources, and the developers can refocus on another prototype creation.
+A lot of prototypes won’t be marked according to clients’ responses.
+Though such mockups can be disposed of without wasting too many funds and resources, and the developers can refocus on another prototype creation.

-At the same time, a prototype which correlates with the user’s expectations is being advanced and provides the basis for the final product.
-The developers are able to supplement it with more sophisticated logical models, establish compatibility with the external programs, develop sufficient data security mechanisms etc. It is possible to deploy embedded cutting-edge navigation instruments to continuously progress the app, improve and fit based on users’ comments.
-Finally, the cloud-based structure as long as unbounded accessibility and emergency changeover enables the vendor to distribute the app extensively.
+At the same time, a prototype that correlates with the user’s expectations is being advanced and provides the basis for the final product.
+The developers can supplement it with more sophisticated logical models, establish compatibility with the external programs, develop sufficient data security mechanisms, etc. It is possible to deploy embedded cutting-edge navigation instruments to continuously progress the app, improve, and fit based on users’ comments.
+Finally, the cloud-based structure, as long as unbounded accessibility and emergency changeover, enables the vendor to distribute the app extensively.

 Joining quick prototype creation with the development and integration of company-level applications